MeghaBhambri/midterm_project/README.md

 ### Question 5/Answer

-Overall, the correlations between individual markdown types and weekly sales are relatively weak, indicating that there is not a strong linear relationship between the presence of these markdowns and the weekly sales figures.
+Overall, the correlations between individual promotion types and weekly sales are relatively weak, indicating that there is not a strong linear relationship between the presence of these promotions and the weekly sales figures.
 However, correlations only measure linear relationships, and there may be more complex or non-linear interactions to explore.

 When interpreting correlations, it's important to keep in mind that correlation does not imply causation.
 A lack of strong correlation does not necessarily mean that markdowns do not impact sales; it might mean that their impact is not purely linear or that other factors play a significant role.

-Holidays combined with markdowns tend to show higher average weekly sales.
-This is evident in the analysis where you compared mean sales during holiday weeks with and without markdowns.
+Holidays combined with promotions tend to show higher average weekly sales.
+This is evident in the analysis where comparison in mean sales during holiday weeks with and without promotions.

 ## Conclusion

 Store A consistently outperforms B and C, with peak sales in December.
 Weekly sales follow seasonal patterns, rising from October and dipping in January.
-Holidays significantly boost sales, especially when combined with markdowns, while external factors show weak correlations.
+Holidays significantly boost sales, especially when combined with promotions, while external factors show weak correlations.

 ## Next Steps

 In the future, further analysis and modeling could be performed to develop more accurate sales forecasts and explore the impact of other potential factors on weekly sales.
-Additionally, strategies for optimizing markdowns and holiday promotions can be devised to enhance overall sales performance.
+Additionally, strategies for optimizing promotions and holiday promotions can be devised to enhance overall sales performance.